Register

 Create Charts Online

-Bar charts are divided into vertical bar charts (column charts) and horizontal bar charts based on direction.
+Bar charts are categorized by direction into vertical bar charts (column charts) and horizontal bar charts.

-Bar charts are divided into basic bar charts, grouped bar charts, stacked bar charts, segmented bar charts, and bidirectional bar charts based on data presentation.
+Bar charts are also categorized by data display format into basic bar charts, grouped bar charts, stacked bar charts, segmented bar charts, and two-way bar charts.

 Create Charts Online